saurabh1088/notes/iOS/Persistence/CoreData.md

 ## Can a core data stack have more than one managed object model, the `.xcdatamodeld` file?
 YES, this is possible by merging all the `NSManagedObjectModel` together into one single model using instance method `mergedModel(from:)`.

+## Explain the concept of faulting in Core Data and its impact on performance.
+Core Data is a framework which is highly performant.
+Core Data works on records from persistent stores once those are loaded into memory.
+Which is to say that there is no direct actions on the persistent store.
+This means object need to be loaded into memory, but this can cause issues if everything is loaded into memory.
+So Core Data employs technique of faulting to optimise the memory usage.
+The way faulting works is that Core Data only fetches data which is absolutely needed to satisfy requirement of application.

+Faulting basically defers loading of actual data until it is needed.
+What Core Data does is that it in order to manage memory usage efficiently, loads lightweight fault placeholders objects instead of fully realised managed objects.
+When the property which at present is a fault is actually accessed then Core Data with fire the fault and fetch data from persistent store to fully realise it.
+This is kind of a lazy loading which reduces memory footprint and imporoves performance when dealing with very large datasets.

+When objects are fetched in Core Data, usually those start as faults.
+Faults one can say are lightweight proxies for the actual objects.
+For example while loading say 1000 records of some object model Employee, Core Data will create 1000 fault objects for Employee without loading all attributes, relationships until one uses those.

+So one can see the impact of performance as that while running faulting leads to :
+- lesser memory footprint for the app
+- faster initial load time

 ## TODOs